 Host plants versus nectar plants: what each does

-Host plants are where females lay eggs and caterpillars eat.
-Without them, butterflies can’t reproduce.
-For example, Aristolochia helps Common Mormon caterpillars, and Calotropis procera feeds Danaus relatives.
+Host plants are where females lay eggs and where caterpillars feed.
+Without them, butterflies cannot reproduce.
+For example, Aristolochia supports Common Rose caterpillars, while citrus plants (like lime and orange) support Common Mormon caterpillars.
+Calotropis procera feeds Danaus species such as the Plain Tiger.

 Nectar plants give food to adults.
 We pick flowers with open shapes and lots of nectar.
 This makes it easy for butterflies to eat.
 Some plants are good for both stages, when leaves and blooms are appealing to different life stages.